Below you’ll find all of our 2020 RV life updates from the road in one place.

 - We decided even though we LOVE Amusement Parks and were currently near a bunch of them, those and other places with big crowds were not in the cards for us until this virus passes.
 No visits to anywhere where parking is overly complicated or parking attendants are needed to direct traffic.

 - We’re only going to say yes to invitations to hang out in small groups.
 Right now, we’re saying no to the large group events that usually call to us.
-(Such as tubing with a bunch of strangers.)
+(Such as weddings or tubing with a bunch of strangers.)

 - We wear the mask.
 Why not?
 We move around frequently and could be possibly picking up something and bringing it to the next place.